garrandall/popular-music-data/tracks/happy-eddie-kendricks.md

 I just wanna make you happy, baby

 I'm so close I feel your sorrow too
-When I'm see you cry, my eyes won't stay dry, ooh...
+When I'm see you cry, my eyes won't stay dry, oh...
 Baby can't you see, I just wanna be
 I wanna be your happy
 I wanna make you happy, baby